The biology of narcissism and the case for research

 Frederick Douglass

 We instinctively venerate some individuals, not just for their talent or their intellects but for their actions and their level of drive and focus, their commitment to serving needs external to their own.
-Motivation is the distinguishing feature of exceptional personalities like Malcolm X, Frederick Douglass and Che Guevara, aptly described by Franz Fanon as “the world symbol of the possibilities of one man”.
+An abnormal degree of active baseline motivation is the distinguishing feature of exceptional personalities like Nelson Mandela, Leila Khaled, Malcolm X, Fanny Lou Hamer, Frederick Douglass and Che Guevara, aptly described by Franz Fanon as “the world symbol of the possibilities of one man”.
 Rather than probe the confusion of the conflicted, relatively weak and thus relatively obscure baseline motivation of the normal personality, we should look, firstly, at those individuals – Maslow’s self-actualising personalities – whose unusually high levels of active and correspondingly low levels of passive motivation would place them at the far reaches of the normal distribution.

-In contrast to those highly-motivated altruistic personalities, we can also consider their opposites: the highly-motivated narcissists.
+In contrast to those highly motivated altruistic personalities, we can also consider their opposites: the highly motivated narcissists.
 Donald Trump is an exemplar.
 At every turn, Donald Trump betrays a disturbingly unremarkable intellect.
 It is his motivation, his focused self-obsession and his relentless egoistic drive that mark him out as head and shoulders above all those around him.
-His entire history speaks of a degree of egoistic motivation that is mercifully extremely rare.
+His entire history speaks of a degree of manipulative egoistic motivation that is mercifully extremely rare.
 His lack of conflicting motivation could hardly be more obvious.
-That is his “strength”.
-He is unreservedly committed to the welfare of Donald Trump – a paragon of a fully-grown adult with the passive, manipulative motivational vector of an infant.
+That is his ‘strength’.
+He is unreservedly and ruthlessly committed to the welfare of Donald Trump – a paragon of a fully-grown adult with the passive, manipulative motivational vector of an infant.
+Any measure of empathic motivation is, for the highly narcissistic personality, weakness.
+And this is a thoroughly valid assessment on their part: their ‘strength’ lies in their lack of exactly such conflicting motivation.
+Judging always by their own standards, their Hobbesian view of the state of nature, red in tooth and claw — “a war of all against all” — is no place for bleeding heart liberals.

-A more familiar form of commitment is romantic love.
-This model posits “love” as the instinctive drive simply and literally to care for and be committed to the welfare of the other person.
+But I have said that altruism is a universal and ubiquitous driver of human behaviour.
+A much more familiar form of altruistic commitment is romantic love.
+This model provides an alternative and much more explanatory rationale for romantic love as being a highly empowering baseline motivational state, an instinctive active baseline motivation simply and literally to care for and be committed to the welfare of the other person.
 However much affection we might feel for them, we love our children to the extent that we are committed to their welfare.
-This is the very essence and origin of the systems of active and passive motivation.
+This is, I believe, the very essence and origin of the systems of active and passive baseline motivation.
 As a pair-bonding species with offspring that are slow to mature, we evolved the capacity to love because survival required that we are committed to caring for each other and for our children.
 We tend to discuss (and even research)! love from an experiential perspective or in terms of attachment, but much more pertinent and explanatory is the underlying radical motivational transformation: the infantile, passive, self-focused vector is effectively reversed, giving way to a personal commitment to the welfare of the other person.
 Naturally, we romanticise it, but love, as distinct from the most visceral lust and the deepest affection, can be defined as a transformative motivational state arising from an instinctive personal commitment to the welfare of another person, and anyone who has been in love has had a taste of the life-changing phenomenon of relatively unconflicted active motivation.

 global motivation: a variable

-The model tells us that we’re discussing a mechanism that has evolved over millennia, something that had its beginnings a few hundred million years ago, suggesting that the key to understanding motivation as a neural function may lie in the evolution of “action” itself, and we already know more than enough about that to trace its development with some confidence, even if armed with no more than a nebulous notion of the evolution of some imaginary creature in our Devonian ancestry.
+However, the model tells us that we are discussing a mechanism that has evolved over millennia, suggesting that the key to understanding baseline motivation as a neural function may lie in the evolution of ‘action’ itself, and we already know more than enough about that to trace its development with some confidence, even if armed with no more than a nebulous notion of the evolution of some imaginary creature in our Devonian ancestry.

 evolution of locomotion